-The main dose-limiting toxicity ("DLT") related to the administration of VAL-083 in previous NCI-sponsored clinical studies was myelosuppression.
-Myelosuppression is the decrease in cells responsible for providing immunity, carrying oxygen, and those responsible for normal blood clotting.
-Myelosuppression is a common side effect of chemotherapy.
+The main dose-limiting toxicity ("DLT") related to the administration of VAL-083 in previous NCI-sponsored clinical studies and our own clinical trials is myelosuppression, particularly thrombocytopenia.
+Myelosuppression is the decrease in cells responsible for providing immunity, carrying oxygen, and causing normal blood clotting.
+Thrombocytopenia is a reduction in platelet counts, which assist in blood clotting.
+Myelosuppression and thrombocytopenia are common side effects of chemotherapy.
 There is no evidence of lung, liver or kidney toxicity even with prolonged treatment by VAL-083.
-Commercial data from the Chinese market where the drug has been approved for more than 15 years supports the safety findings of the NCI studies.
+Data from the Chinese market where the drug has been approved for more than 15 years supports the safety findings of the NCI studies.

 Modern medicine allows for better management of myelosuppressive side effects.
-We believe this offers the potential opportunity to improve upon the drug's already established efficacy profile by substantially increasing the dose of VAL-083 that can be safely administered to GBM patients.
+We believe this offers the potential opportunity to improve upon the drug's already established efficacy profile by substantially increasing the dose of VAL-083 that can be safely administered to cancer patients.